-Consulting with those having appropriate knowledge, authority, and experience within the firm (or, where applicable, outside the firm) on significant technical, ethical and other matters.
-Coy Barton, CPA uses advisory services provided by other firms, professional and regulatory bodies, and commercial organizations that provide relevant quality control services.
+• Consulting with those having appropriate knowledge, authority, and experience within the firm (or, where applicable, outside the firm) on significant technical, ethical and other matters.
+Coy Barton, CPA uses advisory services provided by other firms, professional and regulatory bodies, and commercial organizations that provide relevant governmental quality control services.
 Before using such services, the firm evaluates whether the external provider is qualified for that purpose.

-- Informing personnel of the firm's consultation policies and procedures. - Requiring sufficiently experienced engagement team members to identify matters for consultation or consideration during the engagement. - Requiring consultation in specialized areas or situations with appropriate individuals within and outside the firm when matters such as the following arise: - The application of newly issued technical pronouncements - Industries with special accounting, auditing, or reporting requirements, including unusually complex employee benefit plans - Emerging practice problems - Choices among alternative generally accepted accounting principles upon initial adoption or when an accounting change is made - Reissuance of a report, consideration of omitted procedures after a report has been issued, or subsequent discovery of facts that existed at the date a report was issued - Filing requirements of regulators - Meetings with regulators at which the firm is to be called on to support the application of generally accepted accounting principles or generally accepted auditing standards that have been questioned - Providing all professional personnel with access to adequate and current reference materials. - Including all relevant facts, circumstances, the professional literature used, and conclusions reached in the engagement documentation of the work performed and conclusions reached. - Documenting the issue on which consultation was sought and the results of the consultation, including any decisions taken, the basis for those decisions, and how they were implemented.
+- Informing personnel of the firm's consultation policies and procedures. - Requiring sufficiently experienced engagement team members to identify matters for consultation or consideration during the governmental engagement. - Requiring consultation in specialized areas or situations with appropriate individuals within and outside the firm when matters such as the following arise: - The application of newly issued technical pronouncements - Industries with special accounting, auditing, or reporting requirements, including unusually complex employee benefit plans - Emerging practice problems - Choices among alternative generally accepted accounting principles upon initial adoption or when an accounting change is made - Reissuance of a report, consideration of omitted procedures after a report has been issued, or subsequent discovery of facts that existed at the date a report was issued - Providing all professional personnel with access to adequate and current reference materials. - Including all relevant facts, circumstances, the professional literature used, and conclusions reached in the engagement documentation of the work performed and conclusions reached. - Documenting the issue on which consultation was sought and the results of the consultation, including any decisions taken, the basis for those decisions, and how they were implemented.
 If there is an unresolved disagreement, an outside source may be consulted to assist in determining the appropriate application of accounting principles.